StanBoyet/blog/_posts/2024-12-09-random-tests.md

 ![after_all]({{ site.baseurl }}/assets/images/posts/after_all.jpg)

 I fell in this trope before: "Our users ended up in this obscure edge-case, they're so random lol" and believed in applying this straight to our test-suite:
-> To better align with our users' behaviour, let's apply randomness.
+> To better align with our users' behavior, let's apply randomness.
 If our tests are random, they will behave just like our users.

 Checkmate CI/CD, I win.